BrandonTsai/cloud-native-cookbook/3_Kubernetes/_posts/10_Improve_Kubectl_Command_with_Krew.md

 ### **whoami**

-This plugin can be used to show the subject that's currently authenticated as.
+This plugin can be used to show the subject that it's currently authenticated as.

 ```bash
 $ kubectl krew install whoami